GenesysCloudBlueprints/email-aws-comprehend-blueprint/components/aws-comprehend/README.md

 # Deployment Steps

-In order to deploy train and deploy the classifier you need to take the following steps.
+In order to train and deploy the classifier you need to take the following steps.

 **Note**: All AWS CLI commands are assumed to be run from the `components/aws-comprehend` directory.